rizesky/tele_bot_trade_signal/README.md

  - **Telegram Integration**: Delivers formatted signal messages to a Telegram channel.
  - **Chart Generation**: Creates visual candlestick charts with signal-specific entry points, take-profit (TP) levels, and stop-loss (SL) levels.
  - **Performance**: Uses a dedicated background thread for chart rendering with Playwright for improved efficiency and resource management.
- - **Configurable**: All key parameters are managed via a .env file, allowing easy adjustments without code changes.
- - **Simulation Mode**: Includes a testing mode to generate simulated signals for development and validation purposes.
+ - **Simulation Mode**: Includes a simulation mode to lower the signal cooldown and minimum klines requirement for development and validation purposes.
  - **Containerized**: Optimized for deployment in a Docker container.

 ## Getting Started